 - Current CV

 - Cover letter including career goals

-- Two letters of recommendation
+- At least two letters of recommendation

 - USMLE Step Scores 1, 2 and 3